Magic Tour (Bruce Springsteen): Broadcasts and recordings

 Early on the first leg, the starting three songs (one more than planned) of the October 10, 2007, Continental Airlines Arena show were broadcast live over VH1 Classic.
 Throughout much of the tour, video clips of one performance from a show, usually cut down to a one- to two-minute excerpt, would be posted on Springsteen's official website.

-On July 4, 2008, with much fanfare, Sirius Satellite Radio's E Street Radio channel broadcast selected songs from the show that day at the Ullevi in Göteborg, Sweden, although in practice there was much more of host Dave Marsh talking with phone callers than there was of the concert.
+On July 4, 2008, with much fanfare, Sirius Satellite Radio's E Street Radio channel broadcast selected songs from the show that day at the Ullevi in Gothenburg, Sweden, although in practice there was much more of host Dave Marsh talking with phone callers than there was of the concert.

 On July 15, 2008, Springsteen released the live audio and video EP Magic Tour Highlights, which collected guest appearances from the third leg, including Federici's only return.

 Several shows were released as part of the Bruce Springsteen Archives: